marianbasti/Blender_StyleGAN2-ada_addon/README.md

 Also install pytorch following their instructions https://pytorch.org/get-started/locally/

-*Note: if you already have installed some or any of these packages, uninstall them first as they won't be installed inside Blender packages*
+*Note: if you already have installed some or any of these packages, uninstall them first as they won't be installed inside Blender libraries*

 Download https://github.com/NVlabs/stylegan2-ada-pytorch